-Meet Matt: After attaining a Bachelor of Science in Mechanical Engineering (BSME) from the University of Connecticut, Matt held various management roles in the Municipal Utilities industry.
+Meet Matthew: After attaining a Bachelor of Science in Mechanical Engineering (BSME) from the University of Connecticut, Matt held various management roles in the Municipal Utilities industry.
 He is a licensed Professional Engineer in the state of Connecticut and has worked as Ronstan’s Eastern US Sales Engineering Manager for 12 years.
-Outside of his role at Ronstan, Matt also enjoys golfing, boating, and telling really dry jokes.
+Outside of his role at Ronstan, Matthew also enjoys golfing, boating, and telling really dry jokes.

 Why Ronstan?
 Ronstan Tensile Architecture is unique in the industry.
 We manufacture stainless steel components ourselves as well as represent other manufacturers’ products in both stainless steel and carbon steel, allowing us to offer the best selection at the fairest price for any specific application.
 We partner with our customers: assisting them in selecting the right product, supplying the highest quality materials, and assuring delivery of what has been specified.
 In addition, we can provide engineering services and site assistance during installation.